YaxinCheng/TonnerreSearch/README.md

 TonnerreIndexType.metadata uses the default spotlight extractor to read document contents, users have no control of how the content should be read or what should be read.

 > WARNING: Using metadata mode to load huge PDF files would consume a large amount of memory.
-Using autoreleasingpool to wrap up the addDocument function is a good choice.

 #### TonnerreIndexError.swift